bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

     // List files/directories with the '.js' extension in the root directory
     $ ls / -l --grep .js

-    // List files/directories with the word 'purchase' in the name, in the :code:`scripts` directory
+    // List files/directories with the word 'purchase' in the name, in the 'scripts' directory
     $ ls scripts -l --grep purchase